Write Google Ads Headlines that Convert

 Focus on Benefits, Not Features

 Customers want to know what benefit they will get from using your product or service—they don’t care about the features initially.
 So, make sure that your headline focuses on the benefits of using your product or service.
-You can certainly list out the specs on your product or service pages for potential customers who want to learn more, but it shouldn’t be the primary information you give.
+You can list the specs on your product or service pages for potential customers who want to learn more, but it shouldn’t be the primary information you give.

 Title Consistency